Dheeraj4103/Shopify-App/README.md

 **Note:** `.env` files are not included in this repository.
 These files contain access tokens for the Shopify API and need to be added manually.

+**Note:** Backend may be slow as it is deployed on Render.com free tier.

 ## Live Demo

 Check out the live demo [here](https://shopify-app-ashen.vercel.app/).